 Storm de Hirsch, Carolee Schneemann

-The 16MM RUN programme begins on December 17 with the screening of four short films of two essential female figures in the artistic and cinematographic panorama of the last century.
+The 16MM RUN, the ongoing experimental film programme in collaboration with Villa Lontana, programme begins on December 17 with the screening of four short films of two essential female figures in the artistic and cinematographic panorama of the last century.
 These are Storm de Hirsch and Carolee Schneemann.
 Below are the films scheduled for the first screening

 Storm de Hirsch, Divinations, 1964, 6’